 That said, public perception and competition are both fundamental factors.
 From increasing awareness about concussion risk and long-term health effects on NFL players to an endless stream of off-field issues, there are many things making fans feel uncertain about watching football.
 Indeed, Vice did a write-up called it “the NFL’s impossible mission” to make us feel less guilty about watching.

-And just as all of this is happening, the NBA is experiencing a golden age, and even soccer finally seems to be catching on in a real way in America.
-This is not to suggest the MLS is any threat whatsoever to NFL ratings - however, it does mean that a significant imbalance in youth participation is beginning to appear, which could theoretically lead to subsequent generations less involved with football.
+And just as all of this is happening, the NBA is experiencing a golden age, and even soccer finally seems to be catching on naturally in America.
+This is not to suggest that the MLS is any threat to NFL ratings.
+However, it does mean that a significant imbalance in youth participation is beginning to appear, which could theoretically lead to subsequent generations being less involved with football.

 All of this is to say that while the NFL is still performing well from a financial standpoint, it is also dealing with some worrisome signs and trends.
 And while it can’t turn back concerns about concussions or off-field issues, sports betting may have the power to drive up interest to the point that the NFL’s apparent immunity to real problems grows even more robust.
 Legal sports betting could conceivably boost both popularity and revenue in a way powerful enough to outweigh any waning interest among fans.

 We can recognize the potential of the NFL in the sports betting market in part because such markets already exist, even if betting is widely illegal in the U.S. A guide to this topic points out that NFL betting is not confined to the U.S. but that interest in the market grows worldwide.
 It’s a little bit difficult to narrow down betting numbers to a specific league or season in a brand sense taking multiple platforms and sportsbooks into account, but the mere fact that NFL Tips and Odds is popular enough to spawn a market in countries where there is not American football played undoubtedly tells us something.